LPN Programs in Maine

 NCLEX Exam Information

-Upon graduating from an LPN program, students are required to sit for and pass the NCLEX-PN exam to gain licensure.
-This exam covers many nursing topics and consists of around 100 or more questions.
-A detailed overview on the NCLEX-PN exam can be found here.
+Upon graduating from an LPN program, students are required to pass the NCLEX-PN exam to gain licensure.
+This exam covers a wide range of nursing topics and consists of around 100 questions.
+A detailed overview of the NCLEX-PN exam can be found here.
 Additionally, students can take our practice exam to study and prepare for the real test.

 LPN Reciprocity and eNLC